Quantum Mpemba Effect in Non-Equilibrium Quantum Thermometry: Results

 \section{Results}

-\emphbold{Setup and optimal probe system. } We can gain initial intuition about quantum thermometry and thermalization by recalling how temperature enters nonequilibrium settings.
-Temperature is fundamentally an equilibrium notion, and in quantum statistical mechanics, a thermal environment at inverse temperature $\beta$ is equivalently characterized by the Kubo-Martin-Schwinger (KMS) condition on its correlation functions \cite{davies1974MarkovianMasterEquations,breuer2002TheoryOpenQuantum}. {To demonstrate the connection between the QMpE and non-equilibrium thermometry---where temperature is inferred from short-time transition statistics rather than equilibrium states---we define a general $d$-level probe and systematically reduce it to an optimal configuration.
-The system Hamiltonian is defined as $\bH = \sum_{j=0}^{d-1} \hbar \omega_j \ketbra{j}{j}$ in the energy eigenbasis, and its dynamics are governed by the Lindblad master equation:}
+\emphbold{Setup and optimal probe system. } We can gain initial intuition about quantum thermometry and thermalization by recalling how temperature enters nonequilibrium dynamics.
+Although temperature is fundamentally an equilibrium notion, in quantum statistical mechanics a thermal environment at inverse temperature $\beta$ is microscopically characterized by the Kubo-Martin-Schwinger (KMS) condition on its equilibrium correlation functions \cite{kubo1957StatisticalMechanicalTheoryIrreversible,Martin1959TheoryManyParticleSystems,haag1967EquilibriumStatesQuantumStatisticalMechanics,davies1974MarkovianMasterEquations,breuer2002TheoryOpenQuantum}.
+This condition constrains the bath spectral correlations and thereby determines how temperature enters the reduced dynamics of the probe system.
+In particular, after the weak-coupling Markovian, or Davies, reduction, the KMS structure is inherited by the probe through the temperature-dependent microscopic transition rates appearing in the dissipator \cite{spohn1978IrreversibleThermodynamicsQuantumSystems,AlickiLendi2007QuantumDynamicalSemigroups}.
+Specifically, for a general $d$-level probe with system Hamiltonian $\bH = \sum_{j=0}^{d-1} \hbar \omega_j \ketbra{j}{j}$ coupled to a heat bath at inverse temperature $\beta$, the reduced dynamics are governed by the Lindblad master equation \cite{gorini1976CompletelyPositiveDynamicalSemigroups,lindblad1976GeneratorsQuantumDynamicalSemigroups}.

-{To maximize thermal sensitivity and rigorously analyze the pre-thermalization readout, our model relies on two key physical assumptions:}
+where $\cD_\beta$ contains the temperature-dependent dissipative transitions.\footnote{We do not use the Lamb shift as a thermometric resource, since its temperature-dependent phase contribution is sensitive to microscopic bath details and can be difficult to distinguish from detuning or other Hamiltonian frequency drifts.
+Unlike the dissipative rates, it is not fixed solely by KMS detailed balance \cite{breuer2002TheoryOpenQuantum,AlickiLendi2007QuantumDynamicalSemigroups}.} To ensure thermodynamic consistency and identify the probe geometry relevant to optimal thermometry, we impose two physical assumptions:

 {\emph{(i) Weak-coupling thermalization (Davies map).}} {We assume the probe interacts with the heat bath} in the weak-coupling, time-homogeneous regime. {Under this assumption, the dissipative dynamics are characterized by the Davies map \cite{davies1979GeneratorsDynamicalSemigroups,lostaglio2018ElementaryThermalOperations}, which strictly enforces thermodynamic consistency.} The generator of the Davies map exhibits two properties.
 First, the superoperators corresponding to its unitary and dissipative components commute.
 Consequently, the dissipative generator takes the form